-We understand that to successfully help your students grow, you must broaden your knowledge through conferences and workshops.
-We also understand that limited district funding may preclude you from attempting new and creative methods of improving your students' academic performance and classroom experience.
-To help lessen the financial burden of your development courses and to encourage innovative classroom projects, we are offering grants of up to $500.00 to reimburse Germantown School District teachers for costs incurred in connection with attending professional development courses that will relate directly to your students or implementing classroom and educational programs, all as described in more detail in the attached Statement of Philosophy of Awarding Educational Grants.
+We understand that to successfully help students grow, teachers must broaden your knowledge through conferences and workshops.
+We also understand that limited district funding may preclude teachers from attempting new and creative methods of improving your students' academic performance and classroom experience.
+To help lessen the financial burden of teachers' development courses and to encourage innovative classroom projects, we are offering grants of up to $500.00 to reimburse Germantown School District teachers for costs incurred in connection with attending professional development courses that will relate directly to your students or implementing classroom and educational programs, all as described in more detail in the attached Statement of Philosophy of Awarding Educational Grants.

 The number and amount of grants available will be determined each year by the Board of Directors of the Germantown Community Scholarship Fund, Inc. No grant may exceed $500.00 without the consent of the Board of Directors of the Germantown Community Scholarship Fund, Inc., and the Board may, from time to time, establish or modify the guidelines to be followed in connection with the grant program.

 Unless otherwise agreed by the Scholarship Committee, grants will be used to reimburse a teacher for costs incurred upon submission of appropriate documentation evidencing the costs so incurred.

 to download a copy of the Teacher Educational Grant Application

 Click here to download a copy of the Teacher Educational Grant Application